David Dudley Field II: Defense of William M. Tweed

 Field was part of the team of defense counsel that William M. Tweed assembled to defend himself during the first criminal prosecution of Tweed in 1873.
 Other members of the defense team included John Graham and Elihu Root.
 This first trial ended when the jury could not agree on a verdict.
 In a second trial in November 1873, Tweed received a sentence of twelve years in prison and a $12,750 fine from judge Noah Davis.

 Later career

-After 1876, Field returned to the Democratic Party, and from January to March 1877 served out in the United States House of Representatives the unexpired term of Smith Ely, who had been elected Mayor of New York City.
+After 1876, Field returned to the Democratic Party, and from January to March 1877 served in the United States House of Representatives to complete the unexpired term of Smith Ely, who had been elected Mayor of New York City.
 During his brief Congressional career he delivered six speeches (all of which attracted attention), introduced a bill in regard to the presidential succession, and appeared before the Electoral Commission in Samuel J. Tilden's interest during the highly controversial presidential election of 1876.
 He died in New York City in 1894.

+Death

+He died in New York City on April 13, 1894 at the age of 89.
+His remains were interred in Stockbridge Cemetery in Stockbridge, Massachusetts.